serverless/serverless/README.md

 # Serverless Framework - V.4 - Alpha

-**March 13th, 2024** – This is the Serverless Framework V.4 Alpha release, which includes these focus areas:
+**March 13th, 2024** – This is the Serverless Framework V.4 Alpha release, which focuses on these areas:

 * **No Breaking Changes:** No breaking changes for the "aws" Provider.
 * **Support Command:** Send support requests to our team directly from the CLI, which auto-include contextual info which you can review before sending.